tetsuo/tetsuo.github.io/articles/mailroom-i.md

 title: User Lifecycle Management: Part 1 – database schema
 cover_title: User Lifecycle Management: Part 1 – database schema
 description: Unlock the hidden potential of PostgreSQL as a simple yet powerful workflow automation engine
-tags: postgres,database,iam,sql
+tags: database,postgres,sql,io,mailroom
 published: 2024-11-17T00:00:00
-updated: 2024-12-30T00:00:00
+updated: 2025-01-10T13:37:00
 ---

 > Unlock the hidden potential of PostgreSQL as a simple yet powerful workflow automation engine.

-In this two-part series, we'll build an efficient, database-driven **email notification system** for handling key user lifecycle events, such as account activation and password resets.
+In this three-part series, we'll build an efficient, **database-driven workflow engine** to streamline user lifecycle actions, such as account activation and password resets.

-The first part sets the stage for event-driven account management by tapping into some of PostgreSQL's lesser-known capabilities, including **triggers** and **notification events**.
-In the second part, we'll extend this foundation with libpq and the AWS SDK to enable real-time processing and seamless email delivery.
+The first part focuses on the **database schema**, setting up tables and triggers to manage user accounts and their lifecycle states.
+The [second part](./mailroom-ii.html) introduces a collector to handle event processing, and the third part builds on that to implement an email sender.
 Let's dive in.

 # Overview